graphprotocol/indexer/packages/indexer-cli/README.md

 Manage indexer configuration

-  indexer status                      Check the status of an indexer
-  indexer rules                       Configure indexing rules
-  indexer rules stop (never)          Never index a deployment (and stop indexing it if necessary)
-  indexer rules start (always)        Always index a deployment (and start indexing it if necessary)
-  indexer rules prepare (offchain)    Offchain index a deployment (good practice to prepare indexing) indexer rules set                   Set one or more indexing rules
-  indexer rules maybe                 Index a deployment based on rules
-  indexer rules get                   Get one or more indexing rules
-  indexer rules delete                Remove one or many indexing rules
-  indexer rules clear (reset)         Clear one or more indexing rules
-  indexer disputes                    POI monitoring
-  indexer disputes get                Cross-check POIs submitted in the network
-  indexer cost                        Manage costing for subgraphs
-  indexer cost set variables          Update cost model variables
-  indexer cost set model              Update a cost model
-  indexer cost get                    Get cost models and/or variables for one or all subgraphs
-  indexer connect                     Connect to indexer management API
-  indexer allocations reallocate      Reallocate to subgraph deployment
-  indexer allocations get             List one or more allocations
-  indexer allocations create          Create an allocation
-  indexer allocations close           Close an allocation
-  indexer allocations                 Manage indexer allocations
-  indexer actions queue               Queue an action item
-  indexer actions get                 List one or more actions
-  indexer actions execute             Execute approved items in the action queue
-  indexer actions cancel              Cancel an item in the queue
-  indexer actions approve             Approve an action item
-  indexer actions                     Manage indexer actions
-  indexer                             Manage indexer configuration
+  indexer                            Manage indexer configuration indexer status                     Check the status of an indexer indexer rules                      Configure indexing rules indexer rules clear (reset)        Clear one or more indexing rules indexer rules delete               Remove one or many indexing rules indexer rules get                  Get one or more indexing rules indexer rules maybe                Index a deployment based on rules indexer rules prepare (offchain)   Offchain index a deployment (and start indexing it if necessary) indexer rules set                  Set one or more indexing rules indexer rules start (always)       Always index a deployment (and start indexing it if necessary) indexer rules stop (never)         Never index a deployment (and stop indexing it if necessary) indexer disputes                   Configure allocation POI monitoring indexer disputes get               Cross-check POIs submitted in the network indexer cost                       Manage costing for subgraphs indexer cost set model             Update a cost model indexer cost set variables         Update cost model variables indexer cost delete                Remove one or many cost models indexer cost get                   Get cost models and/or variables for one or all subgraphs indexer connect                    Connect to indexer management API indexer allocations                Manage indexer allocations indexer allocations close          Close an allocation indexer allocations create         Create an allocation indexer allocations get            List one or more allocations indexer allocations reallocate     Reallocate to subgraph deployment indexer actions                    Manage indexer actions indexer actions approve            Approve an action item indexer actions cancel             Cancel an item in the queue indexer actions delete             Delete one or many actions in the queue indexer actions execute            Execute approved items in the action queue indexer actions get                List one or more actions indexer actions queue              Queue an action item indexer actions update             Update one or more actions
 ```

 Connecting to an indexer management API: